USharma002/USharma002.github.io/content/posts/bias-variance.md

 - **Variance increases modestly** for low degrees, but explodes as the condition number becomes large ($\gtrsim 10^9$).

 {{<
 figure src="../../images/bias-variance/bias_variance_stacked.png"
-num="2"
+num="5"
-id="unregularized"
+id="fig-bias-variance-unregularized"
-caption="Bias-Variance decomposition (no regularization)" width="100%"
+caption="Stacked bar chart of bias, variance, and irreducible error for polynomial regression with no regularization (α=0)." width="100%"
 >}}

 ---